Trial Skills Training

 - observed those skills successfully demonstrated by faculty;

-- participated in seven strategy sessions with faculty on how to craft the theme and theory of their case and how to develop witness examination questions and argument;
+- participated in six to seven strategy sessions with faculty on how to craft the theme and theory of their case and how to develop witness examination questions and argument;

-- practiced their litigation skills seven times within their peer group (four of these practice sessions use live witnesses who play the role of lay or expert witnesses from the fact pattern);
+- practiced their litigation skills six to seven times within their peer group (four of these practice sessions use live witnesses who play the role of lay or expert witnesses from the fact pattern);

 - received critiques from faculty about participants’ skills during the small group practice sessions; and